Stan Jonathan

-Stanley Carl "Bulldog" Jonathan (born September 5, 1955) is a Canadian former ice hockey left winger, most notably for the Boston Bruins of the National Hockey League, for whom he played for parts of eight seasons.
-He featured in two Stanley Cup Finals with the Bruins (1977, 1978).
-Jonathan was born in Ohsweken, Ontario, but grew up in Hagersville, Ontario.
+Stanley Carl "Bulldog" Jonathan (born September 5, 1955) is a Canadian former ice hockey left winger, most notably for the Boston Bruins of the National Hockey League, for whom he played for parts of eight seasons, and featured in two Stanley Cup Finals (1977, 1978).

 Playing career

 Stan Jonathan was drafted in the fifth round (86th overall) of the 1975 NHL entry draft by the Bruins.
 Ignored by most other scouts and by Bruins general manager Harry Sinden, Jonathan was picked up thanks to the shrewdness of Don Cherry, who had seen him play with the Peterborough Petes earlier that season, Jonathan's third season in Peterborough.
 Cherry stated later that the proudest discovery of his hockey career was Stan Jonathan.

 While Jonathan played with Peterborough, they represented Canada well as they placed third at the first unofficial world junior championship in 1973–1974.

 Jonathan started his NHL career with one game in the 1975–76 NHL season, before being called up permanently for the 1976–77 season.
 He typified Bruins hockey, displaying both outstanding offensive ability and toughness.
 Jonathan was adept at knocking in rebounds, and Cherry, his coach at the time, stated that he had the most accurate shot in the league.
 As a rookie, he led all NHL players in shooting percentage, putting goals in at a clip of 23.9%.
 That year, 1977–78, was his most productive season as he scored 27 goals with 25 assists.
 He also had 116 penalty minutes that year. his second season, he was again among the top-ten players in shooting percentage, at 22.3%.
 That year he won the Bruins' "7th Player Award" voted on by the fans for the player who exceeded expectations.